rseah145/smw-term2/lesson_4_part_2/Practical.md

 ## Disabling removable storage access using Group Policy (computer configuration settings)

-In DC, using ADUC Win 10 Cleint is in SalesOU
+In DC, using ADUC
-User1, and Staff1 are in SalesOU
+Win 10 Client, User1, and Staff1 are in SalesOU
+Below that memsrv1 is in MemServerOU
 ![image](../images/Pasted%20image%2020230705222314.png)